bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 </div>
 <br>

 Pretty simple, something like the figure above shows.
-The only difference is underlying logic of computing the compressed length.
+The only difference is the logic of computing the compressed length.
 So instead of using gzip to compress text, we are using GPT to estimate the compressed length of the text, which is just the sum of the log probability of the target tokens.

 For those who are interested in the experimental results of using VAE and GPT as compressors for classification, you can check Ref[7] and Ref[9] respectively.